-“From there they go travelling ballistically through space, and some make it all the way back to Earth,” Zirnstein said.
+“From there they go traveling ballistically through space, and some make it all the way back to Earth,” Zirnstein said.
 “These are the energetic neutral atoms that IBEX observes.”

 In late 2016, when IBEX’s energetic neutral atom imager began to pick up an unusually strong signal, Professor McComas and his team set out to investigate its cause.
 Their findings are reported in an article published on March 20, 2018, in the Astrophysical Journal Letters.

 The energetic neutral atoms were coming from about 30 degrees south of the interstellar upwind direction, where the heliosheath was known to be closest to Earth.

 To quantify its connection to the 2014 solar wind pressure increase, McComas and his team turned to numerical simulations, working out how such a pressure increase could affect the energetic neutral atoms that IBEX observes.

 “These types of simulations involve a model for the physics, which then gets turned into equations, which are in turn solved on a supercomputer,” said Jacob Heerikhuisen, a coauthor on both papers at the University of Alabama in Huntsville.